mantidproject/mantid/dev-docs/source/VSCode.rst

 Building
 --------
-This is where VSCode comes into it's own as a versatile environment for programming in any language, because of this it has a Tasks list.
+This is where VSCode comes into its own as a versatile environment for programming in any language, because of this it has a Tasks list.
 These tasks are saved in tasks.json inside the .vscode folder now present in any opened folder/workspace.

-- To start creating a task open the command line = Ctrl+Shift+P
+- To start creating a task open the command line (Ctrl+Shift+P or ⌘+Shift+P)
 - Type "Task"
 - Select "Task: Configure Task" by navigating using the arrow keys
 - Select the first option that is in the menu and it should open tasks.json